DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Isn't it a complete failure?
 Oi, Reiren, come on!"

-The elf fell down with a cry of agony
+The elf fell down with a cry of agony.

 _Good that I didn't drink it._